 Jose Alvarado

-I am an Economics Ph.D.
-Candidate from Northwestern University.
-I am a macroeconomist interested in public finance, wealth inequality, and political economy.
-My research combines empirical analysis and structural quantitative general equilibrium models to study inequality, fiscal policy, and tax policies.
-I will be on the 2024-2025 Job Market.
+I am a Lecturer (Assistant Professor) in the School of Economics at the University of Queensland.
+I am a macroeconomist interested in public finance, taxation, and wealth inequality.
+My research combines empirical analysis and structural quantitative general equilibrium models to study how tax policies shape wealth distribution and economic outcomes.

 Working Papers